 A vintage-style, pre-WWII era bar with a European feel, classic 'tails, and a butt-kickin' blue cheese burger.

 Consciously attempting to recreate the European art of mixology that was largely lost in America as a result of Prohibition, Peche is a genuine cocktail paradise, and it's the only place in Austin that you can experience absinthe "in its true form".

-This American gastropub specializes in craft cocktails and fresh ingredients.
-Although drink.well lives up to its name, boasting over 75 different whiskeys and a whole menu section devoted to tiki cocktails, their food does not suffer in spite of the imbibing.
-Seriously, they make a homemade twinkie that changes flavors weekly.
+This American gastropub specializes in craft cocktails with fresh ingredients, boasting more than 75 different whiskeys and a whole section of the menu devoted to tiki cocktails.
+Though imbibing is the main event here, the food does not suffer because of it.
+You'll want to check out the homemade twinkies that change flavors weekly.